Best Outdoor Basketball Courts in Calgary

 The Bridgeland Sport Court officially opened to the public in September 2022.
 The space has three basketball half-courts facing outwards in a circle.
 This allows multiple groups to play simultaneously.
 Designed for the fast-growing popularity of 3×3 basketball, making its Olympic debut at the Tokyo Olympics in 2020.

 The court cost approximately $200,000 to build.
-Funding and support were provided by Bridgeland businesses and community members, alongside the City of Calgary, Calgary Foundation, Parks Foundation Calgary, the Calgary Flames Foundation, and the Bridgeland Riverside Community Association.
+Funding and support were provided by Bridgeland businesses and community members, the City of Calgary, Calgary Foundation, Parks Foundation Calgary, the Calgary Flames Foundation, and the Bridgeland Riverside Community Association.

 The new courts, opening in August 2023, mirror the successful design implemented in Bridgeland the year before.

-They cost approximately $300,000, paid for by the City of Calgary, the Surge, and constructed by Parks Foundation.
-The project is part of the City’s Downtown Strategy and 8th Street SW Revitalization project.
+They cost approximately $300,000.
+Paid for by the City of Calgary, the Surge, and constructed by Parks Foundation.
+The project is part of the City’s Downtown Strategy and 8th Street SW Revitalization project

 The court, situated next to a C-train station, enhances Century Gardens.
 An open space with water features, benches and a public washroom.
 It is a welcome addition to this part of downtown.
 Maximizing the potential of underutilized space to present recreational opportunities and gathering places.